ionnoim/Alicia/README.md

 Alicia leverages quantum computing to generate cryptographic key pairs and keys.
-It utilizes IBM Quantum, Azure Quantum to enhance the security of generated keys with true RNG.
+It utilizes IBM Quantum or Azure Quantum to enhance the security of generated keys with true RNG.
 A simulated quantum backend was also added to demonstrate functionality.

 -Supports RSA, ECC, AES, DES, 3DES, and SSH